VANCOUVER AND VICTORIA, B.C. CANADA

 DAYS 5 - 7

-• The Inner Harbor is Victoria's main tourist neighborhood.
-The harbor has fishing boats, bright floating homes, and broad walkways often visited by vendors and performers.
-Many cafes and restaurants are along the sidewalks, making it a great spot for an afternoon drink.
+The Inner Harbor is Victoria's main tourist neighborhood.
+The harbor has fishing boats, colorful floating homes, and wide paths often filled with vendors and performers.
+Many cafes and restaurants line the sidewalks, making it a great place for an afternoon drink..

-• Venture to Juan De Fuca Park - the park features stunning hikes, ocean and wildlife views, and strong waves along the Pacific coast of the Strait of Juan de Fuca.
+Venture to Juan De Fuca Park - the park has beautiful trails, ocean and wildlife sights, and strong waves on the Pacific coast of the Strait of Juan de Fuca.

-• China Beach (the most southern trailhead) - A 1-km path goes from the parking lot through trees to the beach.
-A viewing deck provides views of the beach and Juan de Fuca Strait.
-This trail is easy to moderate and somewhat steep. <details>
+China Beach (the southern trailhead) - A 1-km trail goes from the parking lot through trees to the beach.
+A deck shows views of the beach and Juan de Fuca Strait.
+The trail is mostly easy but has some steep parts.. <details>

-• AllTrails is a platform for finding detailed information about hiking.
-It offers trail maps, reviews, photos, and content from users.
+AllTrails helps you find information about hiking.
+It has maps, reviews, photos, and user content.

-• You can reach the trails by car from several spots on Hwy.
-14, making it easy and convenient to hike even a small part of each trail.
+You can drive to the trails from different places on Hwy.
+14, making it easy to hike even a little bit of each trail.

 DAY 8

-• Next stop is Tofino, a small, remote area on Vancouver Island, off Canada's west coast.
-Visitors can choose their adventure level, from coastal camping to beach homes to five-star resorts.
+Next stop is Tofino, a small, quiet place on Vancouver Island, west coast of Canada.
+Visitors can choose to camp by the sea, stay in beach houses, or enjoy luxury resorts.

-• Wickaninnish Beach: located in front of the Kwisitis Visitor Center.
-It is a great place to explore, build sandcastles and wade into the water.
-Lunch available at Wickaninnish Inn.
+Wickaninnish Beach: located in front of the Kwisitis Visitor Center.
+A great spot to explore, build sandcastles, and walk in the water.
+Lunch 🌭 available at Wickaninnish Inn.

-National Park Entry Fees: Visitors to the national park reserves are required to have a valid national park entry pass.
-These can be purchased at the Pacific Rim Visitor Center, the Tofino Visitor Center and at the automated national park entry pass machines in the various parking lots within the national park reserve.
+National Park Entry Fees: Visitors to the national park need a valid entry pass.
+You can buy one at the Pacific Rim Visitor Center, the Tofino Visitor Center, or from the automated machines in the parking lots.
+For details on fees, please check official sources. 👉 click here.

 DAYS 9 and 10

-• Tofino is known for wild natural scenery including lakes, inlets, ancient rainforest and sandy beaches.
+Tofino is famous for its wild nature, with lakes, inlets, old rainforests, and sandy beaches.

 Tofino <—-> Combers beach, 22 minutes one way.